epic-sudo/sort-of-web-goodinator/README.md

 # (Sort Of) Web Goodinator
-A wonderful Chrome Extension that uses revolutionary technology to change every text on the internet to the best font.
+A wonderful Chrome Extension that uses revolutionary technology to change every text on the internet to the (sort of) best font.

 ## Installation
 - [Download and unzip the source code.](https://github.com/tedscode/sort-of-web-goodinator/archive/master.zip) [\[?\]](#folder-notice)